oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 The second MR job doesn’t have a map phase at all - it doesn’t need to do anything here.
 The reduce phase takes all the word counts from the previous phase (which are all mapped to a key of None), and takes the maximum row.

-### The Hadoop ecosystem

-Hadoop has grown to be a vast collection of open-source projects centred around distributed processing and storage of data.
-The core project consists of 4 main projects:
- - Hadoop Common: A collection of libraries to support other Hadoop modules
- - Hadoop Distributed FileSystem (HDFS): A distributed filesystem to store large amounts of data across a cluster of standard computing machines
- - Hadoop YARN: A framework to manage compute resources in a cluster, and schedule applications
- - Hadoop MapReduce: you should hopefully recognise this bit!

-It's since expanded to cover a bunch of other related open-source frameworks built upon/around the Hadoop ecosystem, including (this list shamelessly stolen from the wiki page for Hadoop, though I have used a few of these):
- - Pig - high-level framework for running Hadoop jobs, using an SQL-like language known as Pig Latin
- - Hive - distributed data warehousing framework to give an SQL-like interface over Hadoop
- - HBase - distributed non-relational Database with an SQL-like interface
- - Phoenix - highly distributed, highly parallel relational database built on HBase
- - Spark - distributed data processing framework
- - ZooKeeper - distributed consensus framework (amongst other things)
- - Impala - SQL query engine built over Hadoop
- - Flume - distributed log-processing framework
- - Sqoop - CLI tool for transferring data between relational DBs and Hadoop
- - Oozie - workflow scheduling system for Hadoop jobs
- - Storm - distributed stream-based processing

 ## Spark

-onto the big player - Spark.

-Spark is an open-source framework, now ‘owned’ by DataBricks, designed to fix/improve upon many of the original frustrations developers had with Hadoop/MapReduce.
+So we've seen a fair bit about Hadoop and MapReduce, and how all that works, but let's face it, if you're looking at processing data these days, chances are you won't be using MapReduce.
+So now it's onto the main player these days - [Spark](https://spark.apache.org/).
+Spark is an open-source framework, now ‘owned’ by [DataBricks](https://databricks.com/), designed to fix/improve upon many of the original frustrations developers had with Hadoop/MapReduce.

 ### How is it different/better?

 Spark has a much easier/more accessible interface than existing tools, giving a higher-level toolkit with which to tackle data processing problems.
 Whereas MapReduce has, at its most basic, two operations (Map and Reduce), Spark has dozens (for RDDs, for DataFrames there are way more), encouraging a more natural flow in processing.
 This makes it much easier to tackle more complex problems, as well as making Spark programs (generally) easier to understand/read.

 ### Streaming